plus1-seandan/honey-donuts-backend/readme.md

 ## Testing APIs

 To test locally:

     $ yarn test

-To test using docker:
+To test using

     $ docker-compose -f docker-compose-test.yml up